Political advocacy doesn’t generally involve Cameo, the platform where celebrities offer video notes to willing-to-pay fans.

 Fans that might have been drawn to Rossmann by his admittedly snarky point of view (he talks a lot about politics on his channel from the position of a business owner) and technical chops have found him to be a passionate vessel for a discussion that hasn’t always had very powerful champion.
 And his efforts have, at times, put him at legal risk—only reinforcing why his work exists in the first place.

 Media outlets are noticing this.
-Just this week Rossmann was the face of Wall Street Journal article, helmed by the excellent Joanna Stern, on the challenges that consumers and repair shops face when dealing with MacBook repairs.
+Just this week Rossmann was the face of a Wall Street Journal article, helmed by the excellent Joanna Stern, on the challenges that consumers and repair shops face when dealing with MacBook repairs.
 And his media appearances have been increasing.

 What’s great about Rossmann is that he seemingly doesn’t fit the profile of someone who might be a passionate front-facing advocate—in a recent video, he admitted the strain of meeting lots of people at a conference, as he’s actually an introvert—but his mixture of personality and technical skill have actually made him quite effective at the job.
 He knows how to speak up, and he knows a ton about his subject matter area.